Canon 1D Mark IV vs Olympus E-330

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the E-330) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1D Mark IV and the E-330 have been discontinued, but can regularly be found used on eBay.
 Neither of the two has a direct successor, so they represent the end of the respective camera lines from Canon and Olympus.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Olympus websites.

 Review summary: Canon 1D Mark IV vs Olympus E-330